Skip to main content

 Links for Services

-LING 380-20 Spoken English for Nonnative Speakers (Pronunciation (American English Prosody))
+LING 380-20 Spoken English for Nonnative Speakers of English (Group Class - "Fluency, Intonation, & Listening")

 Course registration via ELP Registration system

-<CLICK HERE TO REGISTER FOR Small Group Instruction & Practice>
+<CLICK HERE TO REGISTER FOR INSTRUCTION & PRACTICE SMALL GROUP>

 REGISTRATION DATES